Generic Name: brentuximab (bren-TUX-i-mab)

 - A serious and possibly fatal condition called tumor lysis syndrome (TLS) has been reported in certain patients taking brentuximab.
 Contact your doctor right away if you develop symptoms, such as fast or irregular heartbeat; fainting; decreased urination; muscle weakness or cramps; nausea, vomiting, diarrhea, or loss of appetite; or sluggishness.
 Discuss any questions or concerns with your doctor.

 - PREGNANCY and BREAST-FEEDING: Brentuximab may cause harm to the fetus.
 Avoid becoming pregnant while you are taking it.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using brentuximab while you are pregnant.
-It is not known if brentuximab is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking brentuximab.

 Possible side effects of brentuximab: